Copyright 1994 - 2018 Bill's Bible Basics

 Psalms 37:23, KJV

 Judas did not truly accept Jesus as the living Word of God.
-He had not been cleansed by the Word of God.
-Thus, he was not every whit clean as Jesus had said:
+Perhaps he did at first.
+We really don't know for certain.
+But at some point, he began to listen to Satan's lies, and he began to doubt about Jesus.
+As Jesus said, not all were clean, because Judas had not been cleansed by the Word of God.
+Thus, he was not every whit clean as Jesus had said in John chapter thirteen.
+Consider the following verses as well:

 "Now ye are clean through the word which I have spoken unto you."